 You’ve made lots of plans for the festive season — from the office party to your family get-together.
 Then it strikes: the dreaded flu.
 It’s no wonder that getting sick comes in as the second biggest stressor at Christmas, according to the RSPH poll.

-The Centers for Disease Control and Prevention (CDC) report that December has been the peak month for flu activity for seven seasons between 1982–1983 and 2015–2016.
+The Centers for Disease Control and Prevention (CDC) report that December has been the peak month for flu activity

 Of course, there are factors — aside from spending time with family — that can improve our mental well-being during the festivities.